-- 1. Declared level $L{WA,m}$ is the mean A-weighted sound power level.
-Declared level $L{pA,m}$ is the mean A-weighted emission sound pressure level that is measured at the 1-meter bystander positions. - 2.
-The statistical adder for verification, K_v , is a quantity to be added to the declared mean A-weighted sound power level, $L{WA,m}$, such that there is a 95% probability of acceptance, when using the verification procedures of ISO 9296, if no more than 6.5% of the batch of new equipment has A-weighted sound power levels greater than ($L{WA,m} + K_v$). - 3.
-The quantity $L{WA,c}$ (formerly called L{WAd}), can be computed from the sum of $L{WA,m}$ and K_v . - 4.
-All measurements made in conformance with ISO 7779 and declared in conformance with ISO 9296. - 5.
-1 bel (B) equals 10 decibels (dB). - 6.
-Under certain environments, configurations, system settings, or workloads, there is an increase in fan speeds that results in higher noise levels. - 7.
+1. Declared level L{Wad} is the upper-limit A-weighted sound power level.
+Declared level L{pAm} is the mean A-weighted emission sound pressure level that is measured at the 1-meter bystander positions.

+2. All measurements made in conformance with ISO 7779 and declared in conformance with ISO 9296.

+- 3. 10 dB (decibel) equals 1 B (bel). - 4.
 Notice: Government regulations (such as those prescribed by OSHA or European Community Directives) might govern noise level exposure in the workplace and might apply to you and your server installation.
-This IBM system is available in racks with optional acoustical door features that can help reduce the noise that is emitted from this system.
+This IBM system is available in racks FC 7014-T00 and 7014-T42 with an optional acoustical door feature that can help reduce the noise that is emitted from this system.
 The actual sound pressure levels in your installation depend upon various factors, including the number of racks in the installation; the size, materials, and configuration of the room where you designate the racks to be installed; the noise levels from other equipment; the room ambient temperature, and employees' location in relation to the equipment.
 Further, compliance with such government regulations also depends upon various extra factors, including the duration of employees' exposure and whether employees wear hearing protection.
-IBM recommends that you consult with qualified experts in this field to determine whether you are in compliance with the applicable regulations. - 8.
-Nominal workload is approximately 220 W per processor.
-Heavy workload is approximately 250 W per 8-core processor and 260 W per 12-core processor.
-Heavy workload in turbo mode is approximately 300 W per processor. - 9.
-Acoustical doors for IBM Enterprise Slim Rack (MTM 7965-S42), FC ECRA and ECRB.
+IBM recommends that you consult with qualified experts in this field to determine whether you are in compliance with the applicable regulations. - 5.
+Lower ambient temperatures result in lower acoustical levels.